The Heat is On!

-EARLY BIRD Tickets for the 4/27 Appreciation Celebration to Honor Ruthann Dobek are on sale until 2/21!
-BUY TODAY!
+Tickets and Sponsorships are available for the April 27, Appreciation Celebration to Honor Ruthann Dobek – BUY TODAY!

 If you have a special interest area or expertise that you would like to share with the Senior Center, please reach out to Valerie Graf, the Volunteer Coordinator, at 617-730-2743 or vgraf@brooklinema.gov to learn more about creating and facilitating a new program at the Senior Center.